jwt625/jwt625.github.io/_pages/about.md

     image: /assets/images/IMG_0800.JPG
 ---

 Hi there, this is Wentao.
 I messed with chemistry around 13, then math & physics from high school to PhD, and nanofabrication for making microwave and photonics devices between 2015 - 2024.
-Now I'm messing with IoT, computer vision and robotics.
+Now I'm messing with vibe coding, IoT, computer vision, robotics, and AI Infra.
 I plan to dump my random thoughts and projects here.
 I will try to have better writing than the notes I take during the projects.

 For detail project notes, see my [Obsidian journals](https://github.com/jwt625/Obsidian-Journals).
 Feel free to clone and open in Obsidian for better visual.
 These journals are chaotic and might include explicit languages, comsume them at your own risk!